LukeShu/Signal-LTS/README.md

    instance of which is the reproducible-builds Docker image), so that you can get better automated feedback.

+ - `./gradlew test` now works, so you can get better automated feedback.

 # Original Signal README

 ---